 7. What should your child do if they receive a nude image?

 Delete it.
 Detective Corder said they should not forward the image to you, or anyone else, as they are then distributing child pornography.
 If your kid doesn’t have it on their phone, they can’t be responsible.
 You must then report the incident to an appropriate adult so it can be taken down and handled appropriately.
-I was appalled to learn about the rise of sextortion and our minors.

 8. Does your son play video games with people who aren’t in the room with him?